mckev/mylinux-minimal/README.md

             - Press "F12" to enter "BOOT MENU".
 Notice this is very system dependent.
             - Click "UEFI: Samsung Type-C 1100, Partition 1".
             - It shows "Minimal Linux Live" in the boot menu.
 Then Linux boots up.

+## Acknowledgement

+The steps were inspired from https://github.com/ivandavidov/minimal